Audrey-Randall/Graphics-collective/README.md

 5 - material emission
 6 - specular quality of material

+Press space to start and stop light rotation.

 EXTRA STUFF:
 To toggle cube rotation, press 1.
 Arrow keys move, and page up and page down zoom, while in an orthographic view.